 This Claridon Township History Page will evolve.
 It's important to know our history.
 We gleen from history and it satisfies our curiosity.
-If you have information on aspects of Claridon's history in the form of pictures, documents, letters or by any other means, please contact Trustee Jonathan Tiber.
-If you know someone from the past we can include in our future 'People of Claridon' section, let us know!
+If you have information on aspects of Claridon's history in the form of pictures, documents, letters, photos or by any other means, please contact Trustee Jonathan Tiber.
+If you know someone from the past we can include in our "They Made A Difference" section, let us know!

 Township 8 – Range 9